Can You Sue a University if a Student Athlete is Sexually Assaulted?

 Institutional Cover-Ups and Their Legal Consequences

 Some of the most disturbing university sexual assault cases involve active cover-ups.
-When administrators, athletic directors, or coaches discourage reporting, suppress evidence, or quietly transfer accused athletes to other programs, they can expose the institution to additional civil liability and, in some cases, criminal investigation.
+When administrators, athletic directors, or coaches discourage reporting, suppress evidence, or quietly move accused individuals to other programs or institutions, they can expose the institution to additional civil liability and, in some cases, criminal investigation.

 Patterns that have emerged in past cases include:

-• Misleading parents, prospective students, or the public about safety records
+- Misleading parents, prospective athletes, or the public about safety records

 These behaviors often reveal a culture problem rather than an isolated incident.
 When discovery in a lawsuit uncovers internal communications showing concealment, the resulting cases can lead to substantial verdicts and meaningful institutional reform.